What is Restaurant Marketing?

 The financial and business sense of retaining loyal customers is evident.

-Moreover, you will be able identify individual customers who are at risk of churning or who have churned as in they are not coming back to your restaurant.
+Moreover, you will be able to identify individual customers who are at risk of churning or who have churned and are not coming back to your restaurant.

-Then you can set up automated at risk customer campaign that uses machine learning to target your churned customer at the right place with an offer to entice them back.
+Then you can set up an automated at-risk customer campaign that uses machine learning to target your churned customer at the right place with an offer to entice them back.

-According to research from Bloom, customers are seeing up to 38% of their at-risk customers return.
-This can obviously make a massive impact on your bottom line.
+According to research from Bloom, our customers see up to 38% of their at-risk customers return.
+Improvements can make a massive impact on your bottom line.

 Saving at-risk customers should be an ongoing and consistent part of any marketing strategy.